durgeshtrivedi/imagecluster/README.md

 # README #

+### About Project ###

+This project is created based on the learning I got form the course http://www.learnopencv.com/ it is using Opencv and dlib based deeplearning for images cluster
+It is part of the final project for the course.

 If you try to run the project and you are faceing issue just look into  PROJECT SETUP section else follow RUN section

 ### RUN THE PROJECT ###